Hayeonbang/PIAST/README.md

 Code for the experiments in the paper will be updated soon!

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is under the CC-BY-NC 4.0 license.

 ## Citation
 Citation format will be updated soon